BDelhees/mendicantbias/src/milestone3.md

 #### 3.

-To find what datatypes of each object in bitcoin.csv we run (pandas is required):
+To find what datatypes of each object in bitcoin.csv is, we run (pandas is required):

 ```sh
 python3 df.dtypes
 ```

-Output is as follows:
+The output is as follows:

 | Variable | Type in Python| Type in PostgresSQL (precision, scale)|
 | --- | --- | --- |